Celebrating the Life and Legacy of Lephoto Nabi: A True Legend in Technology and Humanity

 I had the privilege of sitting under his guidance as my lecturer for Ethical Hacking under the Cisco program at Lerotholi Polytechnic, where he served as Head of the IT Department.

-He wasn’t just teaching hacking; he was teaching us to build, protect, and innovate responsibly.
+He wasn’t just teaching cyber security ; he was teaching us to build, protect, and innovate responsibly.

 💼 Industrial & Entrepreneurial Vision